LaunchCodeEducation/linux/content/package-manager/walkthrough/_index.md

 We will be using the `apt` command line interface to work with our packages and package repositories.

 {{% children %}}

-- what is a package manager
-- `apt`
-- `apt-get`
-- what is a package repository?
-- how can I see a list of all package repositories?
-- `apt search [package name]`
-- `apt install [package name]`
-- `apt remove [package name]`
-- `apt update`
-- `apt upgrade`
-- why use a package manager instead of downloading and installing software from the internet?

-CRUD -- Package Repositories
-CRUD -- Individual Packages